Parmeshk7/eKalyanam/README.md

 # How to Setup
+	1. clone the repository by git clone https://github.com/Parmeshk7/eKalyanam.git
-	1. Install Node Js, MongoDb, React in your System
+	2. Install Node Js, MongoDb, React in your System

 # Backend: